moritzzimmer/terraform-aws-lambda/examples/deployment/s3/README.md

-# Example using CodePipeline deployment of S3 packaged function
+# Example of blue/green deployment of a S3 packaged function

 Creates a S3 packaged AWS Lambda function deployed using AWS CodePipeline and CodeDeploy.